-What Causes Hot Tub Slime?
+What Causes Biofilm Slime in Hot Tubs?

-How to Prevent Hot Tub Slime
+How To Prevent Hot Tub Biofilm

-The best way to deal with biofilm is to avoid letting it grow in the first place.
+The best way to deal with hot tub biofilm is to be proactive and not reactive.
 You can prevent hot tub slim with regularly scheduled maintenance, cleaning and sanitizing.

 1. Balance your water

 - Test and balance your water once a week to determine pH and alkalinity levels.

 - Aim for a pH level of 7.2 to 7.4.
 Anything below this level will be too acidic, while higher levels reduce your sanitizer’s effectiveness and can cause cloudiness.
 For more information on balancing pH levels, take a look at our pH blog post.